robertbenjamin/Job-Search/job-search.md

 **How desperate am I to get a job right now?**

-Pretty desperate!
-I don’t like sitting around.
+Not desperate, but not content either.
+I don’t like inactivity.

 ## Where You Want To Be